Skip to content

 reset(utility: UtilityBase)

-(Re)set the policy to a state ready for a new batch.
+(Re)set the policy to a state ready for a new permutation.

 Source code in src/pydvl/valuation/samplers/truncation.py